 You may have heard the old saying "patience is a virtue," meaning waiting for something without getting discouraged is a great quality to have.
 However, for most of us, that "virtue" goes out the window when we encounter slow page load time.

 You may be questioning whether or not simply shaving a few milliseconds off of your website's page load time really has such a major impact on customer experience and business growth.
-That's a fair thought — but this blog post, and the 12 website load time statistics below, prove how and why that really is the case.

 What is website load time?

-Website load time — or web page load time — refers to how long it takes for a website, or web page, to fully load/ appear on screen.
+Website load time — or web page load time — refers to how long it takes for a website, or web page, to fully load and appear on screen.
 This includes all content on the page such as text, images, and videos.
 Simply, it's how fast all content on a web page loads.

 Page speed can depend on a number of factors — some examples include: Page type, user behavior, file sizes, website server/host, inefficient code, hotlinking, and too many plugins and/or widgets.